 How much will my legal case cost?

 There are so many variables that determine the cost of your legal case.
 Family law attorneys cannot charge contingency fees where the lawyer takes a percentage of the money you "win" in your case.
 Instead, most family law attorneys bill for the time spent on your case and require you to pay a "retainer" fee to get started.
-You will be required to sign a fee agreement before the attorney can represent you and give you legal advice.
+You will be required to sign a fee agreement before the attorney can represent you.

 The retainer is an advance payment for the costs and fees that will be incurred in your case.
 A retainer is not a flat fee and it is not a promise of the total cost for your case.
 As work is done on your case, funds are withdrawn from the retainer to pay for the work.
 You will receive a monthly bill that shows how much of the retainer has been used.

 The level of conflict between the parties, more than any other factor, determines how much a case will cost.
 As a client, you can keep your costs down by keeping conflict with the opposing party at a manageable level.
 Part of our job is helping our clients pick their battles wisely.
 Not every irritating thing your soon-to-be ex-spouse does is worth fighting about in court.

 For more information, call our office to set up an appointment.